open-telemetry/community/mission-vision-values.md

 ## Vision (the world we imagine for OTel end-users)

-Excellent observability requires high-quality telemetry, as well as the performant, consistent instrumentation that makes it possible.
+Effective observability is powerful because it enables developers to innovate faster while maintaining high reliability.
+But effective observability absolutely requires high-quality telemetry – and the performant, consistent instrumentation that makes it possible.

 Telemetry in this context is the firehose of raw observational data streaming out of software applications, and while “high-quality telemetry” may be a